amcknight/kaizosplits/README.md

 - Get better BossDefeat conditions which include non-level-ending bosses

 ### v2
-- A separate kaizo plug-in
+- Need a well defined run representation file contains all info for representing autosplit preferences, splits, skips, undos, merges
-- Watches your run and uses it to create a file that represents the possible split-points of that run
+- Creates a file that represents the possible split-points of that run
-- A split generator that uses run representations to generate aligned empty split files and a custom autosplitter for that split file
+- A split generator that uses run representations to generate aligned empty split files
+- An autosplitter config that is based on your run representation
 - Pull names of the levels from the ROM values
 - Use overworld directions to add flags to the titles (e.g. secrets as "*" or turn back as "<--" or H vs P vs D vs R for cp Tape vs pipe vs door vs room splits)
 - Auto-skip and auto-undo splits